 He did not know how long he had slept.
 Ten minutes or ten hours?
 But definitely not long enough.
 A sharp sound had come from behind him and to the left, and Law forced his eyes open to permit the fire’s light in.
 A squeak told him immediately who and a sharp crack of thunder told him what, as he scrambled to his knees to reach her.
 This new storm, was, obviously, more violent than the previous one.

-Arabella Tilney huddled, like a broken animal, against the cave’s sidewall, shivering and incoherent.
+Arabella Tilney huddled, like a broken animal, against the cave’s sidewall, shivering and proving incoherent.
 A quick glance behind told him neither Miss Dryburgh nor Miss Abigail had heard their traveling companion, and for a moment, Lawrence wondered if he should wake them.
 But Miss Tilney cringed and covered her head with her arms in a protective stance, and Law could do nothing less than to take her into his embrace.
 He draped an arm about her small form.
 On his knees before her, he gently surrounded her with his heat, hiding the woman’s face in his chest and pulling Miss Tilney to him.
 “Easy, Sweetling,” he whispered close to her ear.
 “I have you.”
 Another thunderclap and an accompanying lightning bolt sent her clawing at his shirt and whimpering.
 Again, he attempted to comfort her.
 “Come, Mouse.”
 Law rocked the lady in place, stroking her back and caressing her arms.
 “I will permit nothing to harm you.”

 The woman clutched at him, attempting to, literally, crawl under his skin, seeking his body as her shield, Miss Tilney plastered herself to him.
 “Do not leave me,” she begged.

-“Never,” he murmured and had meant it.
+“Never,” he murmured, and he had meant it.
 Madness had claimed his reason.
 He held the woman in an intimate embrace, and if either of her relatives awoke and observed them, Law would be honor bound to offer for the lady; however, he could not release Miss Tilney.
 More than Arabella Tilney’s obvious distress, Law enjoyed the feel of her along his body: her heat mingling with his.
 It had been a long time since he had desired a woman the way he desired this one.
 The blood rushed to his groin.
 She fit.
 Fit as if she were made for him alone.

 “Come, Mouse.”
 Law nuzzled behind her ear as he stood them up.
 “Come with me.”
 Bent over, he led the woman to his makeshift bed.
 “I will hold you until the storm passes.”